Get Professional API 510 Training with International Certification

 • Key concepts of reinforcement, such as replacement of strength and limits of reinforcement.

-• Credit for the extra metal in the shell and nozzle
+• Credit for extra metal in shell and nozzle

 • Calculate the required areas for reinforcement